Managing risks – a part of conducting business

 Currency and interest rate risks

-The dynamic financial market conditions are continuously changing with fluctuating currency exchange rates, interest rates and availability of funds.
+The dynamic financial market conditions are continuously changing with fluctuating currency exchange rates and interest rates.

 Currency rate risks